 Even though this two person fishing kayak is attractively priced due to its being inflatable, many users did opt to add on a trolling motor with the kayak, which will increase the overall amount you spend on it.

 This kayak does not come with paddles included, so that will be another additional purchase to add on to the cost if you don’t already have one — (most people recommended 96-inch paddles or longer, otherwise the rod mounts get in the way of paddling.)

 Lastly, one other important thing to note is that if you like to stand up to fish, this is not the kayak for you.
-The soft bottom is not stable enough for you to be able to maintain balance while standing and fishing.
+The soft bottom is not stable enough for you to be able to maintain a comfortable balance while standing and fishing.

 If you’re looking for an easily transportable kayak at a low entry price point, you’ll be hard-pressed to find a better two person fishing kayak than the Coleman.

 The BKC UH-TK181 tandem fishing kayak is one of the most feature rich fishing kayaks on the market without sacrificing performance and maneuverability.

 This has all the add-ons a good fishing kayak should have: 2 paddle rests, 4 flush mount and 3 adjustable rod holders, rear cargo area with bungee storage, and 2 storage pouches.
 What more could you ask for?